Functional limit theorems for the Multi-dimensional Elephant Random Walk: Results and proofs for the MERW

 converges in distribution in $D([0, \infty))$ towards a $\mathbb{R}^d$-valued process, denoted by $W=(W_t, t \geq 0)$ and specified by $W_t= (V_t^1-V_t^2)e_1' + \dots + (V_t^{2d-1}-V_t^{2d})e_d'$ almost surely, where $V^i$ denotes the $i$-th component of the process $V$ for all $i=1, \dots , 2d$.
 Since $V$ is a continuous $\mathbb{R}^{2d}$-valued centered Gaussian process started from zero, and $W$ is a linear combination of the components of $V$, it follows that $W$ is also a continuous $\mathbb{R}^d$-valued centered Gaussian process started from zero.
 With an appeal to the covariance structure (\ref{eq:covariancealmostdone}) of $V$ one verifies that the covariance structure of $W$ is given by (\ref{disp:covariancestructurediffusive}).
-This proves the assertion. \end{proof} Quite recently, Bercu and Laulin in \cite{berculaulincenter} studied the center of mass
+This proves the assertion. \end{proof} We now discuss two consequences of Theorem \ref{thm:cltMERW}.